-My new book, Falling Into Flowers, is finally here!!!...
-It's published by Wildflower Media and I cannot wait for you to see it!
+Falling Into Flowers, is finally here!!!...published in 2020 by Wildflower Media and I cannot wait for you to see it!

 I created this book as a step-by-step guide for wedding and event florists who started their business because of their passion for flowers, but need to improve their skills beyond floral design in order to book clients, turn a profit, and feel proud of the business they run.

 I hope readers will walk away with confidence in their ability to book clients who value their work and run a profitable business that brings them joy.

 P.S.
 I happily signed over 200 copies of my book and shipped them around the world from Canada to the UK to Iceland, Hungary and Australia!
 I am currently sold out of books, but you can order directly from the publisher below.

 ...there are a lot of "business things" that you handle on your own, too!
 That's what my book is all about--all the "business things" that florists need to know to book more weddings, make more money, and build a long-lasting brand.